 Some bruising and tenderness is to be expected following a vasectomy.
 After the procedure the doctor will give detailed recovery instructions and it is important to follow these carefully.
-Guidelines generally include:
+Guidelines for recovery generally include:

 - Resting and restricting activity for two to three days following the procedure.

-- Wearing two pairs of supportive underpants during the day and one pair at night to give good support to the healing scrotum.
+- Wearing two pairs of supportive underpants or an athletic supporter during the day, and one pair of underpants at night, to give good support to the healing scrotum.